sass/sass/proposal/module-system.md

     name (including `$` for variables), do nothing.

     > It's not possible to show/hide a mixin without showing/hiding the
     > equivalent function, or to do the reverse.
-This is unlikely to come up in
+This is unlikely to be a
-    > practice, though, and adding support for it isn't worth the extra
+    > problem in practice, though, and adding support for it isn't worth the
-    > syntactic complexity it would require.
+    > extra syntactic complexity it would require.

   * Otherwise, if `rule` has a `hide` clause that does include `member`'s name (including `$` for variables), do nothing.